-Prerequisite/Recommendation: Photography I.
+Prerequisite/Recommendation: Successful completion of Photography I

 In this class students will improve their compositional and design skills, while they strengthen their aesthetic vision.
 This class includes further work with the 35mm camera and experimental printing processes.
 Innovative practices such as toning, and hand coloring are introduced.
 Students will become familiar with digital photography and further their image manipulation skills using Photoshop.